begoon/begoon.github.com/_engine/_posts/english/2012-12-24-my-i8080-collection/index.markdown

 I hope the collection will grow.
 I still have only one chip in white ceramic packaging (KR580VM80).
-If you know i8080 clones from other manufacturers, which a not listed here, I'd appreciate if you let me know.
+If you know i8080 clones from other manufacturers, which are not listed here, I'd appreciate if you let me know.

 If you would like to donate any i8080 chip I'll be happy putting a reference to you next to the image of the chip.